jurasq/deep-learning-gan/README.md

 ### Starting the instance:
 1. In the console in the browser, go to Compute Engine -> VM Instances;
 2. Start the group27instance
+3. **Make sure to stop the instance once you finish working with it, as it's paid for**